aiven/aiven-docs/docs/platform/concepts/beta_services.md

 [Aiven Ideas](https://ideas.aiven.io/) is a portal for users to submit, vote on, and discuss your ideas to shape the future of the product.
-It\'s also where you can view the status and progress of each feature on the roadmap.
+It's also where you can view the status and progress of each feature on the roadmap.